Kitija Laksa

-Kitija Laksa (born 21 May 1996) is a Latvian professional basketball player for TTT Riga and the Latvian national team.
+Kitija Laksa (born 21 May 1996) is a Latvian professional basketball player who currently plays for the Phoenix Mercury of the WNBA.
+She previously played for Fenerbahçe of the Women's Basketball Super League, EuroLeague Women and the Latvian national team.

 Laksa played for the American collegiate team South Florida Bulls.
 She suffered a knee injury in November 2018 and missed the rest of her senior season.
 Instead of returning for a fifth year, Laksa signed with Latvian professional team TTT Riga in July 2019.

-Laksa was drafted in the first round, 11th overall, by the Seattle Storm in the 2020 WNBA Draft.
-She signed a contract with the storm on April 25, 2020, but she was waived by the team on May 13, 2021.
+Laksa was drafted in the first round, 11th overall, by the Seattle Storm in the 2020 WNBA draft.
+She signed a contract with the Storm on 25 April 2020, but did not play at all during the 2020 season and she was waived by the team on 13 May 2021.